ASFA Physiotherapy Centre 2015-2020

 Hunt Physiotherapy, founded by Kate Hunt, was accredited by the Rwandan Allied Health Professionals Council in May 2018 as an official provider of Continuing Professional Development (CPD).
 Together with local courses, ASFA Physio staff are therefore well placed to stay at the forefront of their field with annual CPD lectures by Hunt Physiotherapy, despite the centres remote location.

 There is huge demand for physiotherapy services in the Muganza area and our current building is bursting at the seams.
-Very happily (!), construction started in September 2019 to build a new, dedicated physiotherapy and rehabilitation centre for this community so please read ASFA Future to learn about our exciting plans for a dedicated physiotherapy centre.
-Please join us to Make a Difference and make this project a reality!
+Very happily (!), construction started in September 2019 to build a new, dedicated physiotherapy and rehabilitation centre for this community so please read ASFA Future to learn more about our exciting plans and follow us on Instagram for regular project updates.
+Thank you!

 ASFA Physio is a place where…